 Parota is also notably lighter and less dense than most exotic hardwoods, meaning large slabs of natural wood are lower weights than other imported hardwoods.

 - Location: Parota wood is primarily found in Central America and Mexico, as well as some parts of northern South America.

-- Colour: Parota heartwood is typically light to medium brown, occasionally with a reddish hue or darker streaks of amber brown.
-Parota’s outer sapwood is a pale yellow and is unique is its clear demarcation from parota’s heartwood.
+- Color: Parota heartwood is typically light to medium brown, occasionally with a reddish hue or darker streaks of amber brown.
+Parota’s outer sapwood is a pale yellow and is unique in its clear demarcation from the heartwood.

 - Appearance: Parota wood is known for its bold, striking wood grain, similar to Acacia or Koa wood.
 But it grows much faster, so its texture is in between redwood and mahogany.

-- Durability: Parota wood is rated as a very durable wood, with mixed insect resistance.
-This makes it more sustainable than some other hardwoods, for example, red oak, which is a non-durable wood with poor insect resistance and stains when in contact with water.
+- Durability: Parota wood is rated as a very durable wood, with mixed insect resistance (the heartwood is resistant, but the sapwood less so).
+It is still more resiliant than some other hardwoods, for example, red oak, which is a non-durable wood with poor insect resistance and stains when in contact with water.

 - Growth: Parota is a fast-growing tree that is known to reach enormous heights and widths, with large parota wood slabs commonly found.

 - Parota tree size: The parota tree can reach average heights of around 65–100ft (20–30m) tall, with trunk diameters growing to approximately 5–8ft (1.5–2.5m) wide.
 This makes it easier to find large slabs of natural-edge pieces compared to some other woods, for example, cedar reaches a maximum width of 1.2m.